Call for Proposals [ français ]

 What the proposal should include:

-- The composition of the organizing committee, with the names, affiliations of its members and their C.V.;
+- - The composition of the organizing committee, with the names, affiliations of its members and their short C.V.;

-All the documents must be sent to the CRM director by email at:
+Semester proposals should be sent to the CRM by email at:

 email@example.com.
 The CRM director will communicate with you to discuss your project informally and will help you before the presentation of your project to the Scientific Advisory Committee.